-Students who are completing their program at the end of the Spring semester 2019 may apply to ISS for OPT on or after Wednesday February 13, 2019.
-If you wish to apply for OPT you must read the below information and download the ISS packet, then complete the process.
+F-1 International Students who are completing their program at the end of the Fall semester 2019 Or Winter session 2020 may apply to ISS for OPT on or after Monday September 16, 2019.
+If you wish to apply for OPT you must read the below information and download the OPT packet, then complete the process.

 ISS will hold OPT Workshops on the application process, rules, and responsibilities and to answer any questions about the application process.

 - Tuesday September 17 3:00pm – Student Union Building - MPR

 - Thursday September 26 3:00pm – Student Union Building – MPR

 Students may schedule an appointment at any time to discuss OPT, or come to Walk In Advising Hours.

 Students may schedule an appointment with and advisor on the Florham Campus for questions on the OPT process.

 Standard Post-Completion Optional Practical Training, or “OPT”, is off-campus work authorization for F-1 international students in their field of study.
 This benefit can be utilized after completion of all degree requirements.
 If granted by USCIS (United States Citizenship and Immigration Services) the authorization full time employment for a maximum of 12 months.